tanimislam/howdy/docs/source/plex-core/cli_tools/plex_core_cli.rst

 .. code-block:: console

-   Usage: plex_resynclibs [options]
+   usage: plex_resynclibs [-h] [--libraries] [--refresh] [--summary] [--library LIBRARY] [--servername SERVERNAME] [--servernames] [--noverify]

-   Options:
+   optional arguments:
      -h, --help            show this help message and exit --libraries           If chosen, just give the sorted names of all libraries in the Plex server.
      --refresh             If chosen, refresh a chosen library in the Plex server.
 Must give a valid name for the library.
      --summary             If chosen, perform a summary of the chosen library in the Plex server.
 Must give a valid name for the library.
-      --library=LIBRARY     Name of a (valid) library in the Plex server.
+     --library LIBRARY     Name of a (valid) library in the Plex server.
-      --servername=SERVERNAME
+     --servername SERVERNAME
 			   Optional name of the server to check for.
      --servernames         If chosen, print out all the servers owned by the user.
      --noverify            Do not verify SSL transactions if chosen.

 ``--noverify`` is a standard option in many of the Plexstuff CLI and GUIs to ignore verification of SSL transactions.
 It is optional and will default to ``False``.